← Back to Forge

 ⚠️ Quantum Computers Change Everything

-A powerful enough quantum computer could break RSA and ECC in hours instead of billions of years.
+Quantum computers solve those specific problems efficiently.
+A powerful enough quantum computer could break RSA and ECC in hours.

 ⚠️ RSA and ECC protect nearly all encrypted communication today.
 Both will be vulnerable to quantum computers.